bulletmark/pinstall/README.md

 creates or updates major version links.
 E.g. after installing 3.7.4 as in the above example, `pinstall pyenv` will also create a link in your `pyenv` versions directory `3.7 -> 3.7.4`.
-This allows you to create a virtual environment in two ways:
+This allows you to create a virtual environment in either of two ways:

 1. `pinstall venv -P 3.7.4` will create a virtual environment using 3.7.4 permanently, or: